nsh07/urban-plus-plus/README.md

 ## How to include

-This is a single header library, so just copy `include/urban++.hpp` into your project's directory and you're good.
+This is a single header library, so you can just copy `include/urban++.hpp` into your project's directory.

-To include it, of course you'll need to do:
+To include it the header:

 ```cpp
 #include "urban++.hpp"
 ```

-When compiling your program that uses this library, don't forget to add the `-lcurl` option in your compile command to link the curl libraries.
+Add the `-lcurl` option in your compile command to link the required curl libraries.
 See the [dependencies](#dependencies) section for more info.

 # Usage

 ## Basic usage

-This library is designed to be simple and easy to use.
-You only need to set the search term and run the `fetch()` function, the more crude stuff like curl cleanup is handled by the library, so you don't need to care about memory leaks ( ͡° ͜ʖ ͡°)
+You only need to set the search term and run the `fetch()` function to fetch the results.

-I and this library don't expect you to have any knowledge about libcurl before you use it (and you don't need to), but it doesn't hurt to have a look at the [libcurl doc](https://curl.se/libcurl/c/).

 Quickstart example: